 The recipient of your emails should feel comfortable receiving your emails without there being a chance that their managers will find out about the smallest issues at hand.
 Always opt for the option to let your recipients save face.

-Provide Vague Responses to Higher Ups When the Issues Are Being Solved
+Interacting with Higher Ups When the Issues Are Being Solved

 Even if issues in their nature directly impact the work that you need to do, give their owners a chance to fix those issues without escalating up to higher powers.
 We often escalate issues because there are dependencies on our work being done, thereby forcing us to rush people whose work we depend on.
-Try to refrain as best you could from doing that.
+Try to refrain, as best you could, from doing that.
 Explain to whoever needs to know the situation at hand, let them know that the delays are being mitigated as quickly as possible.

 Keep things vague when the issues are actively being fixed, and comfort higher ups who have received word regarding the issues at hand.
 If the issues at hand are on their way to being fixed, there is no reason for you to be actively bringing the particulars of who is at fault to higher management.
 If you are explicitly asked for information on how these issues occurred, then you may have no choice.
 However, always err on the side of protecting those who’ve made honest mistakes and who are working hard to resolve the mess they’ve created.